 - Drink a lot of water – Staying dehydrated is vital for your recovery because Vicodin withdrawal is usually accompanied by diarrhea and vomiting, making the body lose fluids.
 Drinking lots of water and other fluids prevents dehydration.

 - Taking OTC medications – Over-the-counter (OTC) medications can help relieve withdrawal symptoms like diarrhea and fever.
 Some of these drugs include antidiarrheal options and NSAIDs.
 Ensure that you stick to the proper dosage, and speak to the doctor if you feel any severe or unusual withdrawal side effects.
-Granite Recovery Center offers a medication-assisted treatment program that uses Methadone and Suboxone to alleviate opioid withdrawal symptoms in its patients.
+Granite Recovery Centers offers a medication-assisted treatment program that uses Methadone and Suboxone to alleviate its patients.
 Seek medical attention if the dehydration symptoms become severe.
 These symptoms include rapid breathing, extreme thirst, disorientation, and sunken eyes.

 Vicodin withdrawal can result in dangerous complications.
 For instance, vomiting and then breathing in the stomach contents into your lungs can cause aspiration, leading to choking or a lung infection.
 Having diarrhea and vomiting can make you dehydrated and can interfere with your body’s mineral and chemical balances.